(Washington, D.C., April 27, 1891 – Baltimore, June 16, 1964).1

 On December 3, 1917, the remaining men at Grantham were posted to squadrons for flight training.
-Irwin, along with Robert Jenkins Griffith, Edward Carter Landon, Robert Thomas Palmer, Pryor Richardson Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in his O.S.U. ground school class), was assigned to No. 50 Squadron at Harrietsham near Maidstone in Kent.8 No. 50 Squadron was a home defense squadron, but it evidently also provided pilot training.
-Its available aircraft at the turn of the year included the B.E.2e and the A.W.
-FK.8, both two-seaters used for reconnaissance and bombing, and the B.E.12b, a single-seater night fighter.9 The obsolete B.E.2e may have been used for training.
+Irwin, along with Robert Jenkins Griffith, Edward Carter Landon, Robert Thomas Palmer, Pryor Richardson Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in his O.S.U. ground school class), was assigned to No. 50 Squadron, a home defense squadron.8 The squadron’s available aircraft at the turn of the year included the B.E.2e and the A.W.
+FK.8, both two-seaters used for reconnaissance and bombing, and the B.E.12b, a single-seater night fighter; No. 50 had no dual-control machines that could be used for training when the men arrived.9 The squadron’s headquarters was at Harrietsham, near Maidstone, in Kent, but its flights were at this time detached to Detling and Bekesbourne.
+Landon, Palmer, Perkins, and Rex were assigned to B flight at Detling, while Irwin, along with Griffith and Woolfolk, went to C flight at Bekesbourne near Canterbury.9a It is evident from Rex’s diary and Palmer’s pilot’s flying log book and one of his letters that they were able to get in some flying at Detling, though they had no formal instruction; it seems likely that the experience of Irwin, Griffith, and Woolfolk at Bekesbourne was similar.

-I have found no information on Irwin’s further training, beyond that by early April 1918 he had progressed far enough to be recommended for his commission as a first lieutenant; the cable confirming the appointment is dated May 13, 1918.
-He was placed on active duty toward the end of the month.10
+I have found no information on Irwin’s further training.
+He was among the many men whom Pershing recommended for commissions as “First Lieutenants Aviation Reserve non flying” in a cablegram dated April 8, 1918; the cable confirming the appointment is dated May 13, 1918.
+Irwin was placed on active duty toward the end of the month, presumably having been transferred flying status.10

 On September 26, 1918, Irwin reported to the U.S. 166th Aero Squadron at Maulan, about thirty miles west of Toul.
 Fellow second Oxford detachment members John Joseph Devery, Jr., Albert Elston Weaver, Paul Vincent Carpenter, and Perley Melbourne Stoughton were already at the 166th; they were followed in October by Fremont Cutler Foss, Linn Daicy Merrill, and Phillips Merrill Payson.11